 I was thinking about this summer and my hopes for it.

-I want to frequent the community pool often…grill out with friends, figure out how in the world one gardens (still tilling the ground to get things planted in a new plot) and watch the kids play for endless amounts of time.
+I want to frequent the pool often…grill out with friends, figure out how in the world one gardens (still tilling the ground to get things planted in a new plot) and watch the kids play for endless amounts of time.
 (Where every night should be a bath night because they had THAT much fun playing in the dirt outside!)

 So it got me thinking and I thought…”what if we had the same weekly menu all summer long?!?”